 Pumpkin Pie Spice: Make your own pumpkin pie spice for this recipe.
 Here’s what you’ll need:

 - ground cinnamon

 - ground cloves

-What I love about these bars is that pretty much everyone who has tried them absolutely loves them!
-They make for a great addition to potlucks, family dinner, and countless other occasions.
+What we love about these bars is that pretty much everyone who has tried them absolutely loves them!
+They make for a great addition to potlucks, family dinners, and countless other occasions.

 - Halloween Party